Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Introduction

 Inspired by the observation that VLMs allocate marginal attention to many visual tokens during inference and that patch-based architectures struggle with scale-sensitive visual details, we propose the \name{} (\abb{}), a visual decoding approach that adaptively modulates spatial resolution.
 As shown in \Cref{fig::teaser}, \abb{} magnifies critical regions for higher-resolution processing while spatially compressing rather than discarding less relevant areas, thus enhancing fine-grained detail recognition without compromising structural visual context or intrinsic reasoning ability.

-Specifically, we introduce a gradient-free approach to iteratively identify high-attention visual tokens relevant to generation across deep layers and aggregate their attention scores into a token-level heatmap.
+Specifically, we introduce a gradient-free approach to iteratively identify visual tokens with high attention weights across layers, which are most relevant to generation, and aggregate their attention scores into a token-level heatmap.
 This heatmap is post-processed to enhance coverage and smoothness, then upsampled to construct a pixel-level perception map.
-Guided by this map, \abb{} refines the visual input by magnifying relevant regions while compressing less critical areas, implemented as a resampling process \cite{mag1, mag2}.
+Guided by this map, \abb{} refines the visual input by magnifying relevant regions while compressing less critical areas, designed as a resampling process \cite{mag1, mag2}.
 This dynamic adjustment allows the model to iteratively refine its focus throughout decoding, ensuring improved visual faithfulness without disrupting language reasoning.

 \abb{} is broadly applicable to interleaved VLM with unified visual sampling.
 Experiments on hallucination benchmarks along with GPT-4o-assisted assessments in both reference-based and vision-based settings, demonstrates that \abb{} not only shows superior hallucination mitigation performance at question answering and open-end generation but also preserves the reasoning capabilities of VLMs.
 Additionally, we provide extensive ablations to analyze the contributions of each component in our method.
 Our contributions can be summarized as follows: